chilledornaments/sanepa/README.md

 This project follows AWS EKS releases, which are well behind Kubernetes releases.

+## Versions

+I try my best to keep up with AWS EKS, **not** the upstream Kubernetes project.

+The `master` branch has tested compatability with Kubernets 1.15.7.

+Branches are semver'd to match EKS releases (aside from master, of course)

 ## Running

 You can find kubernetes examples in `examples/k8s/`.